 The one thing I miss about life before my dog is the ability to go on holidays without having to organise holiday pet care.
-But with multiple options available, there is the opportunity to create a holiday home for pets which makes going on holidays that little bit easier for me.
+But with multiple options available, arranging dog care while on holiday can be an opportunity to create an easy holiday routine for my pets which makes going on holidays that little bit easier for me.

 Kill two birds with one stone and hire a house sitter to look after your home and your dog at the same time.